-For Amazon Web Services (AWS), Oracle offers support for Oracle Linux running on Amazon Elastic Compute Cloud (EC2) and Relational Database Service (RDS) only for SAP BO.
+For Amazon Web Services (AWS), Oracle offers support for Oracle Linux running on Amazon Elastic Compute Cloud (EC2) and Relational Database Service (RDS) only for SAP Business Objects BI.

 The most adopted way (the only available until late 2020) is running a self-managed Oracle Database directly on Amazon Elastic Compute Cloud (Amazon EC2).
-This option gives full control over the setup of the infrastructure and database environment.
+This option gives complete control over the infrastructure and database environment.
 Running the database on Amazon EC2 is very similar to running the database on any on-prem offering.
-A customer has full control of the database and operating system-level access, so any option for monitoring and management agents and any use of tools for data replication, backup, and restoration.
+A customer has complete control of the database and operating system-level access, so any option for monitoring and management agents and use tools for data replication, backup, and restoration.
 Furthermore, there is the chance to use every optional module available in Oracle Database.
 However, this option requires setting up, configuring, managing, and tuning all the components, including Amazon EC2 instances, storage volumes, scalability, networking, and security, based on AWS architecture best practices.

 Oracle Running on RDS

 Amazon Relational Database Service (Amazon RDS) for Oracle Database is the easiest way to set up, operate, and scale a highly available Oracle Database in AWS.
-We can deploy multiple Oracle Database editions, including Enterprise Edition, Standard Edition, Standard Edition 1, and Standard Edition 2, as well as the Bring Your Own License (BYOL) model.
-Still, SAP only supports Oracle running on Enterprise Edition for SAP Netweaver but Oracle Standard Edition is allowed for BusinessObjects.
-The AWS Oracle RDS “License Included” service model is solely provided for Standard Edition, so customers interested in this offering can use this model or bring the license themselves under the BYOL model.
+Amazon RDS is only allowed for BusinessObjects products.
+The AWS Oracle RDS “License Included” service model is solely provided for Standard Edition.
+Customers interested in this offering can use this model or bring the license themselves under the BYOL model or for Enterprise Edition.

 Amazon RDS backs up the database automatically and also applies patches within the same patchset release.
 RDS is a managed database service that helps simplify the provisioning and management of Oracle databases.
-AWS makes it easy to set up, operate, and scale a relational database in the cloud by automating installation, disk provisioning, and management, patching, minor version upgrades, failed instance replacement, as well as backup and recovery tasks.
-The push-button scaling feature of Amazon RDS allows the easy-to-scale database instance up or down for better cost management and performance.
+AWS makes it easy to set up, operate, and scale a relational database in the cloud by automating installation, disk provisioning, and management, patching, minor version upgrades, failed instance replacement, and backup and recovery tasks.

 SAP products using SAP NetWeaver Application Servers